-Tortola has been welcoming guests since Nov 1st following the storm Irma in 2017.
-It has not been their best year but it had minimal damage to its new cruise terminal and it is open again.
+Tortola is welcoming guests back as they continue to rebuild following storm Irma in 2017.
+It had minimal damage to its new award winning cruise terminal.
 Tortola is one of the most popular Caribbean islands to draw people seeking the sun.
-The Botanical Gardens can be put on your trip planner.
+It is a small town so a trip to the beach, and island bus tour or these botanical Gardens are the main choices.

-If you are not a beach person, then you will be looking at a walk round town, a bus tour of the island or maybe a relaxing few hours in the refuge of nearly 4 acres of Botanical Gardens.
-Established in 1979, the J.R.
+You can spend a relaxing few hours in the refuge of nearly 4 acres, established in 1979.
+The J.R.
 O’Neal Botanic Gardens are in the centre of Road Town with a lush array of indigenous and exotic tropical plants as seen in our film.